chaoss/MARS/automation-english/active_user_input/README.md

 # YML configuration file

 This README serves as a guide for the dynamic yml config file located in this directory.
 It defines the repository structure for various Working Groups that are to be included in the metrics release report.
-The working groups would cloned and parsed for relative links according to the structure defined here.
-It server as the only input for the automation process.
+The working groups would be cloned and parsed for relative links according to the structure defined here.
+It serves as the only input for the automation process.

 ## File Structure